ibm-cloud-docs/cephaas/csi-pvc-ops.md

 `Expander.NodeExpand failed to expand the volume: rpc error: code = DeadlineExceeded desc = context deadline exceeded`

-The cause is that the resize2fs utility takes longer to expand volumes that are mounted or in use.
-This process, known as online expansion, is supported by the CSI driver but can take more than 3 minutes for large volumes.
-Note that on RSOS, the actual volume expansion is instant—it's the resize2fs step that takes extra time.
+Volume expansion can be slower when the volume is mounted or in use because the resize2fs utility takes extra time during online expansion.
+While supported by the CSI driver, expanding larger volumes may take longer to complete.

 **Suggestion**